MohammadRijwan/flutter_flight_details_screen/README.md

 # flutter_flight_details_screen_design

-This is a Music Player UI Screen
+This is a Flight Boarding Screen build in FLutter!!

 ## Getting Started